 Here’s what students ask on this topic:

-Polysubstituted benzenes are named by numbering the carbon atoms in the benzene ring to give the substituents the lowest possible numbers.
-The substituent that gives the common name to the compound is always assigned position 1.
-The other substituents are then numbered to minimize the total number.
-For example, in 2,4,6-trinitrotoluene (TNT), the CH3 group (toluene) is at position 1, and the nitro groups (NO2) are at positions 2, 4, and 6.
-The substituents are listed in alphabetical order in the name, and their positions are indicated by numbers.
+Polysubstituted benzenes, which have three or more substituents, are named by numbering the carbon atoms on the benzene ring to give the substituent that defines the common name the position 1.
+The other substituents are numbered to minimize the sum of their position numbers.
+Substituents are then listed alphabetically in the name.
+For example, in 2,4,6-trinitrotoluene (TNT), the methyl group (CH3) defines the parent name toluene and is assigned carbon 1.
+The nitro groups (NO2) are located at carbons 2, 4, and 6.
+This systematic approach ensures clarity and consistency in naming complex benzene derivatives.